 The exiled son of a deposed prime minister, he waged a violent, doomed campaign against Pakistan's military dictatorship from afar.

-Murtaza Bhutto's life was irrevocably shaped by the 1977 military coup that overthrew his father, Prime Minister Zulfikar Ali Bhutto, and the latter's execution two years later.
-Educated at Harvard and Oxford, he swapped a life of political privilege for one of revolutionary exile.
-From Kabul, he founded Al-Zulfikar, a left-wing militant organization dedicated to overthrowing General Zia-ul-Haq's regime.
-The group's most audacious act was the 1981 hijacking of a Pakistan International Airlines plane, a operation that announced Murtaza as a serious, if controversial, threat.
-His methods, including claims of assassination, made him a fugitive and a polarizing figure—a revolutionary hero to some, a terrorist to others.
-After years in exile, he returned to Pakistan following Zia's death, seeking to reclaim his political birthright, only to be killed in a mysterious police shootout in Karachi, a death many believe was an assassination, cementing his tragic place in the Bhutto family saga.
+Murtaza Bhutto founded Al-Zulfikar, a left-wing militant organization, after the 1977 military coup overthrew his father, Prime Minister Zulfikar Ali Bhutto.
+The elder Bhutto was executed two years later.
+Educated at Harvard and Oxford, Murtaza swapped political privilege for revolutionary exile in Kabul.
+His group's most audacious act was the 1981 hijacking of a Pakistan International Airlines plane, which announced him as a serious threat.
+His methods, including claims of assassination, made him a fugitive and a polarizing figure.
+After years in exile, he returned to Pakistan following General Zia-ul-Haq's death.
+Murtaza was killed in a mysterious police shootout in Karachi in 1996, a death many believe was an assassination.

 1946–1964